 The term “breed” simply means a group of related chickens.
 These are generally the same size and shape.
 Most have similar skin coloring and similar feather style.
 They will have the same number of toes, and the same shape or style of comb on their heads.
 The type of breed you choose will depend on what you want the chickens for.
 There are breeds for cold weather as well as warm weather climates.
 Some breeds are far more tasty to eat than others.
 Some breeds are known for their good and bad temperaments, and so on.

 The term “standard” is used by the American Poultry Association when judging poultry.
 It shows certain characteristics that judges look for in a particular breed.
-Knowing a little about breeds and standards can help you in your decision of choosing the right chickens.
+Knowing a little about breeds and standards can help you in your decision of choosing chickens that are right for your homestead.
 If you are looking to have specific colored eggs then read Colorful Chicken Eggs: Which Breeds Lay Which Colors.

 Meat Chickens vs Laying Chickens